 The inpatient floors provide a broad exposure to common and uncommon presentations of conditions in both Hospitalist Medicine and subspecialty medicine, as well as the atypical presentations of common and uncommon conditions (“the zebras”).

-There are three inpatient teams, each consisting of one PGY1 and a supervising PGY2 or PGY3.
+There are two inpatient teams, each consisting of one PGY1 and a supervising PGY2 or PGY3.
 In addition, there may be a medical or PA student assigned to each team.